meain/esa/README.md

 # Conversation flow
 esa --continue "tell me more about that" esa --retry "make it shorter"

+# REPL mode
+esa --repl                                    # Start interactive mode esa --repl "what time is it"                  # Start with initial query esa --repl "+k8s show me all pods"            # Start with specific agent
 ```

 ## 📋 Safety and Security